21 October 2013 at 8.00am | Comment on this article

 Our a la carte Amphitheatre Restaurant has seasonal favourites, including warming soups and winter tarts.

-The Amphitheatre Bar and Paul Hamlyn Bar will both be serving a selection of drinks and lighter snacks such as sandwiches and delicious platters ideal for sharing.
+The Amphitheatre Bar and Paul Hamlyn Bar will both be serving a selection of drinks and lighter snacks such as sandwiches.

-For more details and to make a booking online please visit our restaurants and bars pages.
+For more details or to make a booking online please visit our restaurants and bars pages.
 Alternatively please call the team on +44 (0) 20 7212 9254

 The performance is recommended for children over five years old who are very welcome.
 They will require their own ticket next to the accompanying adults.
 Babies and infants unfortunately will not be admitted into the auditorium, this is to enable a good experience for all those attending, including parents and carers!

-The Paul Hamlyn Christmas Treat is generously supported by The Helen Hamlyn Trust, in memory of the late Paul Hamlyn, with the association of The Sun newspaper.
+The Paul Hamlyn Christmas Treat is generously supported by The Helen Hamlyn Trust, in memory of the late Paul Hamlyn.

-Find out more information on The Helen Hamlyn Trust
+Find out more information about The Helen Hamlyn Trust.